nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/personalWebsite/content/english/_index.md

   enable: true
   title: "My Story"
   description: "I was born in a small country in Central America, worked towards going to France to have better opportunities in life and did it at 17 years old by myself. "
-  content: "Since then, I have travelled the world to live, study varied subjects and work.
+  content: "Since then, I have travelled the world to study varied subjects and work.

   During my journey, I have lived on 4 continents and learned from many cultures.

-  I have also developed knowledge and skills around entrepreneurship, science and software engineering.
+  I have also developed knowledge and skills in business, science and software engineering.

-  My professional experience includes multiple projects as an entrepreneur, consultant, leader and engineer in companies of all sizes and industries.
   "
   image: "images/home-nadia.png"